forcedotcom/source-deploy-retrieve/HANDBOOK.md

 The config file consists of a handful of different indexes.

 `types` contains an entry for each supported metadata type.
-As already mentioned, these entries contain metadata the library relies on to perform a variety of operations that will be described later.
+As already mentioned, these entries contain metadata the library relies on to perform a variety of operations that will be described (later)[Breaking Down a Metadata Type Entry].

 `suffixes` maps file suffixes to metadata type ids.
 When parsing a file path, we can examine the file suffix and use this index to map what type it belongs to, providing a performance optimization.
 Not every metadata type has an associated file suffix, for those we use the following index instead.